 that uses disinfectants approved by the Environmental Protection Agency (EPA).
 Chemicals not approved by the EPA are unregulated and could be harmful to the environment, employees and guests.
 The best commercial cleaning service will regularly wipe down areas prone to germs such as counter tops, telephones, door handles and light switches – but only doing so with EPA-approved solutions for the health and safety of everyone in the office.

 Hiring a commercial cleaning service like Coverall means you can gain peace of mind knowing that your office will be thoroughly cleaned with health and safety top-of-mind.
-Get a quote
+Get a commercial cleaning quote

 for Coverall’s office janitorial cleaning services today.